 Information relating to any individual

-6 – Information which reveals that the authority proposes: –
+Information which reveals that the authority proposes: –

 (Notes: The special reasons should be stated.
 If a person’s advice or assistance is needed they may be invited (by name) to remain after the exclusion resolution is passed.)

-1 (n).
-The Clerk shall afford to the press reasonable facilities for taking their report of any proceedings at which they are entitled to be present.
+3 (n) The press shall be provided with reasonable facilities for the taking of their report of all or part of a meeting at which they are entitled to be present.

-Applications for personal information under the Data Protection Act 1998 should be addressed to the Clerk.
+- Applications for personal information under the Data Protection Act 1998 should be addressed to the Data Protection Officer.

 Minster-on-Sea Parish Council is committed to this policy.
 It expects its members and employees to share this commitment and to work together to achieve it.

-To contact Minster-on-Sea Parish Council please address your enquiry to:- Mrs. Trish Codrington, Parish Clerk, Minster-on-Sea Parish Council Love Lane, Minster-on-Sea, Sheerness, Kent ME12 2LP You can also telephone the Council Office on (01795) 873831 from Monday to Friday during office hours or e-mail firstname.lastname@example.org
+To contact Minster-on-Sea Parish Council please address your enquiry to Mrs. Trish Codrington, Parish Clerk, Minster-on-Sea Parish Council Love Lane, Minster-on-Sea, Sheerness, Kent ME12 2LP You can also telephone the Council Office on (01795) 873831 from Monday to Friday (10 am – 12.30 pm ) or e-mail firstname.lastname@example.org